Xiao Guodong: 2017/2018 season

 Xiao reached three quarter-finals, but had victories over John Higgins, Mark Allen and Mark Selby (twice).
 He qualified for the World Championship, but lost to Ding Junhui 10–3.
 He finished the season ranked 39.

 2018/2019 season

 Xiao missed two tournaments in August due to pneumonia.
 His best results came in the World Open (quarter final) and the World Grand Prix (semi-final).
 In the World Championship Qualifiers, he was unhappy when his opponent, Michael Judge played on for 20 minutes needing 8 snookers in the 8th frame.
 The session was duly suspended at 4-4, and Judge ultimately won 10–9.
 Xiao finished the season ranked 25.

+2019 to 2024

+From the start of the 2019-20 season, Xiao failed to reach the business end of most tournaments he entered, with only a single semi-final reached in the 2020 Gibraltar Open, which had been severely impacted due to the start of the COVID-19 pandemic.
+He did reach the quarter-final of the behind-closed-doors staging of the 2021 Gibraltar Open, but continued struggling for results in most events he was entering.

+His results started to improve from the 2023 German Masters, in which he reached back-to-back quarter-finals of both that event and the following 2023 World Grand Prix.
+Although starting the 2023–24 snooker season as the world number 41, he began struggling for results again, with only one semi-final appearance at the 2023 British Open to show for his efforts, but the lack of events that had been played at this point meant he climbed to end the season as the world number 34.